The

 Shemot

-(Exodus) 25:1 And HaShem spake
+(Exodus) 25:1 And HaShem

 From this first verse we see that incense is an offering which is associated with HaShem dwelling in us.

-The Ketoret, offered up twice a day, symbolized Israel’s desire to serve HaShem in a pleasing way.
+The ketoret , offered up twice a day, symbolized Israel’s desire to serve HaShem in a pleasing way.
 This offering was brought twice daily, once as part of the Shacharit (morning) service and once as part of the Mincha / Musaf (afternoon) service.
 This happened seven days a week, every day of the year, including Shabbat and Yom HaKippurim.
 Five pounds of ketoret was burnt daily, half in the morning and half in the afternoon.

 Shemot

-(Exodus) 30:7 And Aaron shall burn thereon sweet incense
+(Exodus) 30:7 And Aaron shall burn thereon

-perpetual incense before HaShem throughout your generations.
+upon it, a perpetual incense before HaShem throughout

 In our morning prayers we read about the specifics of the ketoret:

-It is You, HaShem, our God, before Whom our forefathers burned the ketoret (incense spices) in the time when the Holy Temple stood,
+our God, before Whom our forefathers burned the ketoret (incense spices) in the time when the

-Exodus 30:34-36, 7-8 HaShem said to Moses: Take yourself spices — balsam,
+said to Moses: Take yourself spices — balsam, onycha, and galbanum — spices and

-equal weight.
-You are to make it into Ketoret (incense), a spice-compound, the handiwork of an expert spice-compounder,
+pure frankincense; they are all to be of equal weight.
+You are to make it into ketoret (incense), a spice-compound, the handiwork of

-thoroughly mixed, pure and holy.
-You are to grind some of it finely and place
+an expert spice-compounder, thoroughly mixed, pure and holy.
+You are to grind

 It is also written: Aaron shall burn upon it